2 Weeks In Hawaii Itinerary

 What to Do?

-Here’s a complete Molokai sample itinerary, where you can pick and choose what works for you.
+Here’s a complete Molokai itinerary, where you can pick and choose the most appealing days for you.
 For a quick look at the best spots, check out the top things to do in Molokai.

 Option B: Maui

-One of the most famous islands in the world, Maui rides its reputation as a paradise island like a pro surfer and has transformed its agriculture-based economy into a multi-billion dollar tourism factory.
-Though “paradise” is not the perfect way to describe one of the more overdeveloped and busier of the Hawaiian Islands, Maui certainly does reward its active visitors and strikes a good balance between beach and nature.
+Maui is one of the world’s most famous islands, riding its reputation as a paradise island like a pro surfer.
+The island has transformed its agriculture-based economy into a multi-billion dollar tourism factory.
+Though “paradise” is not the perfect way to describe one of the more overdeveloped and busier Hawaiian Islands, Maui certainly rewards its active visitors.
+It strikes a good balance between beach and nature.

 Where to Stay?